-In the event of a bushfire that is likely to affect your business, these steps will help you keep you, your staff and clients safe and give your business the best chance of recovering:
+In the event of a bushfire that's likely to affect your business, these steps will help you keep you, your staff and clients safe, while giving your business the best chance of recovery:

-A telephone-based warning system will also be used to issue warnings to communities if there is an emergency, including a fire.
+A telephone-based warning system will also be used to issue warnings to communities if there's an emergency, including a fire.

 Don't rely on receiving a message

-Unless you urgently need emergency services (police, fire or ambulance) don't call 000 for information.
+- Unless you urgently need emergency services (police, fire or ambulance) don't dial 000 for information.

 Livestock, pets and other animals